-Have you asked that same question, how much money do I need to retire?
-There are many factors, such as when you plan to retire and how much you would like to spend.
-Because of this, knowing what you need to retire in Canada is not a simple answer, but there are a few simple calculations that might help to give you an idea.
+The answer to that question will depend on a number of factors, including when you plan to retire and how much you will need to spend during retirement to maintain your desired lifestyle.
+Because of this, knowing what you need to retire in Canada is not a simple answer.
+However, there are a few simple calculations that might help to give you an idea.

 The 4% Rule